Esteroids/eth-websites-competition/README.md

 ## Competition reward
 Except for fame and a place in the history book, winner will also get:
-1. 100 $ENS awarded by ENS Ecosystem Working group
+1. 100 $ENS awarded by ENS Ecosystem Working group.
-2. Promotion on [esteroids.eth](https://esteroids.eth.limo) website and social media until the end of the month
+2. Promotion on [esteroids.eth](https://esteroids.eth.limo) website and social media until the end of the month.
-3. Declared publicly as the winner on [twitter](https://twitter.com/e_steroids), discord and matching ENS discourse post
+3. Declared publicly as the winner on [twitter](https://twitter.com/e_steroids), discord and matching ENS discourse post.

 <br />